Back to jobs

 Key Responsibilities

-• Own the preparation and submission of journal entries and account reconciliations.
+• Own the preparation and submission of journal entries and account reconciliations, and support the monthly close, including accruals and prepaids.

-• Process vendor invoices end-to-end, including three-way matching against POs and receiving documentation, GL and cost center coding, and routing for approval through Ramp.
+• Manage the accounts payable cycle, including invoice intake, three-way matching against POs and receiving documentation, GL and cost center coding, vendor master data, and 1099 reporting.

-• Reconcile vendor statements, research and resolve invoice discrepancies, and partner with the Purchasing Coordinator to ensure PO and receiving accuracy.
+• Reconcile vendor statements and partner with the Purchasing Coordinator to resolve invoice discrepancies and ensure PO and receiving accuracy.

-• Identify opportunities to improve and automate processes as transaction volume grows.
+• Maintain audit-ready documentation and identify opportunities to automate accounting processes as transaction volume grows.

 Qualifications